Ruffian-L/niodoo-shimeji/README.md

-# NiodooLocal 🎭
+# niodoo-shimeji 🎭

 **An autonomous, embodied AI desktop companion powered by Google Gemini**

 A project by [Niodoo.com](https://niodoo.com) - Building actually helpful Intelligence.

-NiodooLocal brings a Shimeji desktop pet to life with real AI intelligence.
-Your desktop companion can see your screen, understand context, help with tasks, and interact with you through an animated character that actually thinks and responds.
+niodoo-shimeji brings a Shimeji desktop pet to life with real AI intelligence.
+Your desktop companion can see your screen, understand context, help with tasks, analyze documents, and interact with you through an animated character that actually thinks and responds.

 ![Shimeji Companion](https://img.shields.io/badge/Shimeji-AI%20Powered-blue)
 ![Python](https://img.shields.io/badge/Python-3.10+-green)